Gfuen/AWSSecurityCert/awssecuritystudy.md

 - 99% of the time IAM type to use is IAM user
 - Principal => IAM Login => Authenticated Identity
 - Amazon Resource Name (ARN) -  Uniquely identify resources within any AWS accounts
-- 5,000 IAM Users per account (possible exam question)
+- 5,000 IAM Users per account
 - IAM User can be a member of 10 groups
 - This has systems design impacts..
 - Internet- scale applications